nghafourian/test/Pluto.md

 # Pluto
-## A simple guide for installation
+## A simple guide for installation on GNU/Linux OS

 Download the source code from [Pluto's main page](http://plutocode.ph.unito.it/download.html).
 You need to provide your information and click submit for the `.tar.gz` source file start downloading.
 The minimum prerequisites to use this code are `C Compiler`, `GNU make`, and `Python`.
 Open a terminal by using `Alt+Ctrl+t` and type